RightWalkTech/RightWalkTech.github.io/architecture.md

 This document intentionally differs in tone and scope from *Citizen AI*:

 - **Citizen AI** is a *vision-first*, long-shelf-life narrative covering past, present, and long-term futures.
-- **This architecture document** is a *reality-first*, operational snapshot of what is deployed today and what is planned in the near term.
+- **Chatur AI** is a *reality-first*, operational snapshot of what is deployed today and what is planned in the near term.

 Both documents are correct for their own domain, and are complementary:
 - Citizen AI explains *why* and *where* the system is going.
-- This document explains *what is running* and *how it is engineered* right now or for near-term
+- Chatur AI (this docuemnt) explains *what is running* and *how it is engineered* right now or for near-term

 ---